GambuzX/Cybersecurity_Practice/overthewire/krypton/README.md

 The most occuring letter is assumed to correspond to 'E', the most frequent letter in English.

 5 -> 6
+Same as previous level, but not knowing key length.
+Just changed the script to try different key lengths until I got english text.

 6 -> 7